flapjackstan/apps/README.md

 `dividends` - A script to fetch and display up to the last 20 years of annual dividend amounts and growth rates for a given stock ticker.
 Useful for dividend investing stategies.

+`tracts` - A tool to download census tract data and save it as a GeoJSON file.
+It uses the Census and Tiger APIs to fetch data for a specified state, county, and year.
+The data includes geographic information and census variables such as median age, total population, and median income (adjust in script for now).
+The script requires a Census API key to function.

 `home` - Make a summary about a home.
 See below.
 Dont commit me!!

 TURN THIS INTO ARGPARSE APP!